 - tightness in throat or chest

 - nausea or vomiting

 Bee well and thrive!

 You’re working around your yard or garden.
 Trees are green, flowers are blooming and the temperature’s just right.
-You’re busy tending to your morning glories, soaking in the beauty of this ideal setting with perfect weather when, suddenly, theres a buzz at your ear.
+You’re busy tending to your morning glories, soaking in the beauty of this ideal setting with perfect weather when, suddenly, there’s a buzz at your ear.
 Startled, you turn and face… a bee!
 Not far from where you’re working is a beehive.
 Oh no! you turn to grab something to swat it with, but you realize in a moment that killing it isn’t what you want.
-You know bees are vital to the environment and our own servival.
-You’re a firm beliver in a greener earth.
-However, you don’t want you or your family to be threatened by the presence of a beehive.
-What can you do?
-Where do you turn to find a more humane method of bee removal and relocation in Los Angeles, or anywhere in Southern California for that matter?
+You know bees are vital to the environment and our own survival.
+You’re a firm believer in

 We are the real deal.
 Don’t be fooled by others claiming they are live bee removal specialists.
-With exceptional cutomer service, we promise to give you the time you need, answering all of your questions and concerns.
-We are doing our part in saving our precioius bee population.
+With exceptional customer service, we promise to give you the time you need, answering all of your questions and concerns.
+We are doing our part in saving our precious bee population.
 You can do your part by having your bees removed instead of exterminated.